TrevorSmale/itb/src/binflare.md

 ### Flaring cylinder end(s)

-* With the cylinder selected, navigate to the top menu bar and click on the "Edit" menu or by pressing "Tab".
+* With the cylinder selected, press `Tab` for `Edit` or navigate to the top menu bar and click on the mode menu drop down and select `Edit`
-* Press "3" this will activate face select mode.
+* Press `3` for `Face` selection mode.
-* Now, click on one of the faces at the end of the cylinder that you want to enlarge.
-This will select the face.
+* Select one of the faces at the end of the Cylinder.
-* To enlarge the selected face, press the S keyboard shortcut for scale.
+* To enlarge the selected face, press the `S` for `Scale`.
-* Move the mouse cursor away from the face to start enlarging it.
-As you move the mouse further away, the face will increase in size.
+* We are going to scale our one face to using and exact value of its original size with `0.75` or thereabouts.
 * Once you are satisfied with the size of the face, left-click to confirm the transformation.
+* To ensure we are all oriented in similarly, click the `Z` point on the `Gizmo`.
 * Exit Edit mode by pressing Tab, this will bring you back to default object mode.